Ideal Body Weight (IBW) Calculator & Clinical Model

 Scenario B: The "Mesomorph" (Large Frame)

-- Profile: Broad shoulders, muscular legs, CrossFit athlete.
+- Profile: Broad shoulders, high skeletal muscle density, CrossFit athlete.

 - Actual Weight: 145 lbs.